centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ## Additional Domain Fields

+**NOTE**: Since Version 6 of our Registrar Module, no need to worry about this configuration section any longer.

 The registration of some domain extensions requires sometimes additional domain fields (e.g. Legal Type and CIRA Agreement for .CA domain).

 In order to provide this additional fields on the registration page and map them with our module, you have to  inject our HEXONET specific configuration in the **$additionaldomainfields** array.